 Which is your favorite swimming style?

 I specialize in Butterfly and Freestyle.
-Butterfly is a very tough and an elegant stroke to watch.
+The butterfly is a very tough and an elegant stroke to watch.

 You have won numerous medals already.
 Any particular medal that stands out?